-Quality measurement attribution approaches for large-scale emergencies should encourage entities to work together to provide quality care for as many people as possible, while also achieving the best outcomes for individual patients.
+Quality measurement attribution approaches for large-scale emergencies should encourage entities to work together to provide quality care for as many people as possible while also achieving the best outcomes for individual patients.
 The Committee emphasized that attribution approaches should help standardize the way emergencies are responded to and evaluated.
 Attribution models for MCIs and PHEs should incentivize entities to collaborate and innovate in pursuit of a more person-centered system rather than encourage siloed care delivery.
 This report outlines the considerations at key attribution decision points: determining the goal, geographic region, population, entities, timing, and data.
-The Committee also put forth key attribution considerations for recognizing the varying influence of different entities based on the type of emergency in a shared accountability approach, integrating the patient perspective, considering unintended consequences, and building incentives that are accepted by those being measured.
+The Committee also put forth key attribution considerations for recognizing the varying influence of different entities based on the type of emergency in a shared accountability approach, integrating the patient's perspective, considering unintended consequences, and building incentives that are accepted by those being measured.

 As a next step, the key considerations and recommendations should be used to develop and test quality measurement attribution models for PHEs and MCIs.
 While MCIs and PHEs share similarities (e.g., potential surge of patients, unpredictability, and rapid coordination across multiple entities), they are also unique (e.g., duration, severity of injury, volume of casualties, and government involvement in response).
 Future work may explore technical quality measurement attribution steps for subcategories of MCIs and PHEs or attribution models for groupings of similar events (e.g., infection outbreaks, natural disasters).
-Sound quality measurement attribution is essential to expanding value-based care and achieving equitable care for all.
+Although the unexpected nature of emergencies and the involvement of multiple providers complicate quality measurement for critical illness and injury, developing sound attribution methods is essential to expanding value-based care and achieving equitable outcomes for all people affected by large-scale emergencies.